A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 This is a family oriented resort, and we are perhaps the only table where just a couple is sitting.
 Most have two to three generations, and the kids seem to be having the time of their lives.

 While we were being seated, we saw an elderly gentleman and his middle aged son walking towards the main entrance of the lodge.
-After we had piled our plates high, we see the two of them coming back, looking at what must have been the invoice they had just received at checkout.
-For the remainder of our meal, they stand outside our window going over it line by line.
+After we had piled our plates high, we see the two of them coming back past our window, looking at what must have been the invoice they had just received at checkout.
+For the remainder of our meal, they stand outside going over it line by line.
 Grandpa has developed a nervous tick and can’t stop his head from bobbing.
 Both can’t take their eyes off the bill as they decipher it.
 A few minutes later when I’m standing in line at the front desk to get a map of the property, those in front of me are also going into cardiac arrest at the sight of their invoices.
 And when we finish breakfast, the very nice waiter tells us three times that our breakfast bill includes 18.5% gratuity for everyone in his immediate vicinity but his tip for bringing us coffee and orange juice needs to go on top of that.
 Still, as we leave the main lodge and walk towards the maritime museum, we are very impressed with the grounds and upkeep, and it must cost a fortune to maintain the standard of brightwork the resort has in this north country environment with its short season.

 Like most, it has exhibits of the recreational aspects of the Lake’s history.

-There was no decent overland route from Quebec and Montreal into New York, Massachusetts and Connecticut, so whoever controlled the waterways exercised military control over most of the area.
+There was no decent overland route from Quebec and Montreal into New York, Massachusetts and Connecticut, so whoever controlled the waterways exercised control over most of the area.

 The exhibits showed the evolution of the watercraft adapted to the lake, from birch bark canoes to the excellent woodwork in the 19th and 20th century crafts.